lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-03-22-Binomial_Coeffs.md

 which appear in the [binomial theorem](https://en.wikipedia.org/wiki/Binomial_theorem), have numerous applications in combinatorics and the analysis of algorithms.
 [Donald E Knuth](https://www-cs-faculty.stanford.edu/~knuth/)
-wrote extensively about them in his book
+wrote extensively about them in the book
 [*Concrete Mathematics*](https://en.wikipedia.org/wiki/Concrete_Mathematics).
 They are the elements of Pascal's triangle and satisfy a great many mathematical identities.
 Let's prove some of them using Isabelle/HOL.
 These and many more